feliciaiveliz/launch-school/back_end/109/study_guide/Lesson 4 - Looping Notes.md

 end
 ```

 - On `line 1` we initialize local variable `counter` and set it to reference an Integer with a value of `0`.
-This variable keeps track of the number of iterations performed by the `loop` method.
+This variable keeps track of the number of iterations performed by the `loop` method invocation.
 - On `lines 3-7` the `do..end` following the `loop` method invocation defines a block and an inner scope, within which on `line 4` we invoke the `puts` method and pass in a String object with a value of `Hello!` on each iteration.
 - On `line 5` we increment the integer value reference by `counter` by `1`.
 - On `line 6` we use keyword `break` and a conditional `if` statement to check on each iteration `counter` is equal to `5`.
 If so, then we exit the loop, otherwise the loop repeats.